CSCI-3349-F22/lab8/README.md

 After you clone this repo to your own machine, you here's what you should do.

-1. Open the `lab8.ipynb` with Colab.
+1. Open the `lab8.ipynb` with Colab as follows:

 * Go http://colab.research.google.com
 * Choose the `Upload` tab on the right of the window that pops up.